FAQ

 What if I move cities?

-Citizenship is per polis.
-Moving requires a delay so people cannot hop between city cells to evade accountability.
+Citizenship is per city.
+Moving requires a delay so people cannot hop between cities to evade accountability.
 Your next city can form its own local pathway.

 What if I don't like it?

 Decline the next room, pause, or exit.
-Polis should earn continued participation through real outcomes, not lock-in.
+Social Media 2 should earn continued participation through real outcomes, not lock-in.

 What data is retained?